Boston College vs. East Carolina Military Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 East Carolina Stats and Trends

-- East Carolina has seven wins against the spread in 12 games this year.

-- The Pirates have been underdogs by 3 points or more seven times this season and are 5-2 ATS in those games.

-- East Carolina's games this season have gone over the point total four times in 12 opportunities (33.3%).
+- East Carolina's games this year have hit the over on four of 12 set point totals (33.3%).

-- East Carolina is 6-2 against the spread and 7-1 overall in games when it scores more than 22.2 points.
+- East Carolina is 6-2 against the spread and 7-1 overall in games when it puts up more than 22.2 points.

-- East Carolina is 7-3 against the spread and 7-3 overall when the team churns out over 343.8 yards.
+- In games that East Carolina amasses over 343.8 yards, the team is 7-3 against the spread and 7-3 overall.

 - The Pirates have turned the ball over five more times (22 total) than the Eagles have forced a turnover (17) this season.